 The Barclay College Psychology and Family Studies major offers an emphasis in family systems, equipping the graduate for ministry to modern families.
 Graduates from the Barclay program will find themselves with an excellent foundation for careers in various ministries, social service institutions, or other occupations where psychological or interpersonal skills are particularly required or valuable.
 Upon completion of the Bachelor’s degree from Barclay College, students who are interested in pursuing the full range of possibilities for careers in Psychology will want to pursue graduate studies.
 A graduate degree opens the possibilities of a career in counseling centers, education, industry, and health agencies, or, at the doctoral level, opportunities ranging from private practice to teaching or research.

-Students who complete the Pastoral Ministry curriculum will meet the objectives of the Division of Bible and Ministry, as well as the following objectives specific to this major.
+Upon completion of the Psychology and Family Studies program, the student will meet the objectives of the Division of Arts and Sciences, as well as additional objectives particular to this major.

 About the School

 At Barclay College we praise God for our students who are on a mission to not only gain an education, but to strengthen their Christ-centered, biblically based faith by learning the way of effective C ...
 Read More